Techosols/rook/README.md

 - Set all environment variables in production.
 - Configure Auth0 callback URLs for your domain.
-- Set up CORS for API endpoints.
+- Set up CORS for API endpoints

 ---